ashusao/Python_Utilities/Bounding_Box_Size_Analyzer/README.md

-The script analyzes the objects **bounding size in detection dataset** where annotation is in *PASCAL VOC format*.
+The script analyzes the **size of bounding box** of objects in detection dataset where annotation is in *PASCAL VOC format*.

 ![alt text](../images/train_bbox_size.png "Network Diagram")